Gravity-Induced Geometric Phases and Entanglement in Spinors and Neutrinos: Gravitational Zeeman Effect: Entanglement of Neutrino States and Corresponding Geometric Phases

-\section{Entanglement of neutrino states and corresponding geometric phases}
+\section{Entanglement of Neutrino States and Corresponding Geometric~Phases}

-We begin by showing that neutrino ($\psi$) and antineutrino ($\psi^c$) combined system, as given by Eq. (\ref{eqn21}), forms entanglement.
-As $\psi^c=-i\sigma_2\psi^*$, and if $\psi^c$ is purely spin-down with only one component nonzero then $\psi$ is purely spin-up,
+We begin by showing that neutrino ($\psi$) and antineutrino ($\psi^c$) combined system, as~given by Equation~(\ref{eqn21}) (also Equation~(\ref{mix})), forms entanglement.
+As $\psi^c=-i\sigma_2\psi^*$, and~if $\psi^c$ is purely spin-down with only one component non-zero then $\psi$ is purely spin-up,

-where $a$ is the nonzero component of $\psi$ and we choose Weyl representation for the convenience.
-As it stands, the first and second terms cannot be decomposed into direct-product of two independent states, hence they entangle.
-Similarly the combined mass eigenstates in the presence of gravitational field and Majorana mass, given by Eq. (\ref{mix}), can be shown to exhibit entangled states.
+where $c$ is the non-zero component of $\psi$ and we choose Weyl representation for convenience.
+As~it stands, the~first and second terms cannot be decomposed into the direct-product of two independent states, hence they entangle.
+Similarly, the combined mass eigenstates in the presence of gravitational field and Majorana mass, given by Equation~(\ref{mix}), can be shown to exhibit entangled~states.

-Now in the presence of flavor mixing, as given by Eqs. (\ref{fl1}) and (\ref{fl2}), the states $\nu_{e1}$ and $\nu_{\mu1}$ are orthogonal to each other and $\nu_{e2}$ and $\nu_{\mu2}$ do so.
-Also without mixing term, $\nu_{e1}$ and $\nu_{e2}$ form two orthogonal mass eigenstates for neutrino-antineutrino mixing in the electron sector and $\nu_{\mu1}$ and $\nu_{\mu2}$ in the muon sector (when we consider only two flavors for simplicity).
+Now in the presence of flavor mixing, as~given by Equations~(\ref{fl1}) and (\ref{fl2}), the~states $\nu_{e1}$ and $\nu_{\mu1}$ are orthogonal to each other and the states $\nu_{e2}$ and $\nu_{\mu2}$ do so.
+Also without mixing term, $\nu_{e1}$ and $\nu_{e2}$ form two orthogonal mass eigenstates for neutrino--antineutrino mixing in the electron sector and $\nu_{\mu1}$ and $\nu_{\mu2}$ in the muon sector (when we consider only two flavors for simplicity).

-Interestingly it is clear from Eqs. (\ref{mixt}) and (\ref{energy}) that gravitational field converts $\nu_{e1}$ (and $\nu_{\mu1}$) to $\nu_{e2}$ (and $\nu_{\mu2}$) by oscillation, leading both of them to be present at an arbitrary time.
-Hence, Eqs. (\ref{fl1}) and (\ref{fl2}) show that gravitational effect brings out two independent sets of flavor neutrinos: $\{\nu_{e1},\nu_{\mu1}\}$ and $\{\nu_{e2},\nu_{\mu2}\}$, satisfying respective orthogonality conditions between electron and muon neutrinos in the respective Hilbert spaces ${\cal H}_1$ and ${\cal H}_2$ independently.
-Hence the neutrino states in ${\cal H}_1$ should entangle with those in ${\cal H}_2$ which are noninteracting.
-Therefore, following the conventional approach (e.g. \cite{eriks}) we can construct the entangled states at $t=0$
+Interestingly, it is clear from Equations~(\ref{mixt}) and (\ref{energy}) that gravitational field converts $\nu_{e1}$ (and~$\nu_{\mu1}$) to $\nu_{e2}$ (and~$\nu_{\mu2}$) by oscillation, leading to both of them being present at an arbitrary time.
+Hence,~Equations~(\ref{fl1}) and (\ref{fl2}) show that gravitational effect brings out two independent sets of flavor neutrinos, $\{\nu_{e1},\nu_{\mu1}\}$ and $\{\nu_{e2},\nu_{\mu2}\}$, satisfying respective orthogonality conditions between electron and muon neutrinos in the respective Hilbert spaces ${\cal H}_1$ and ${\cal H}_2$ independently.
+Hence, the neutrino states in ${\cal H}_1$ should entangle with those in ${\cal H}_2$ which are non-interacting.
+Therefore, following the conventional approach (e.g.,~\cite{eriks}) we can construct the entangled states at $t=0$